oroinc/documentation/user_guide/opportunities.rst

 Opportunities
 =============

-The Opportunity records ("opportunities") represent highly probable potential or actual sales to a new or established customer.
-For example, request for proposal, invitation for a bidding, agreement of intentions or order for a delivery are opportunities.
+With OroCRM's *"Opportunity records"* ("opportunities") you can save and process the details of highly probable potential or actual sales to a new or established customer.
+For example, request for proposal, invitation for a bidding, agreement of intentions or order for a delivery can be saved as opportunities.

 In order to add and process details of opportunities in OroCRM use Opportunity records you need to have at least one :term:`Channel` to which the Opportunity entity is assigned, as described in the